 83) How are IP addresses arranged and displayed?

 IP addresses are displayed as a series of four decimal numbers that are separated by period or dots.
 Another term for this arrangement is the dotted-decimal format.
 An example is 192.168.101.2

 84) Explain the importance of authentication.

-This is a mode of data exchange wherein two communicating computers do not use IPSec themselves.
-Instead, the gateway that is connecting their LANs to the transit network creates a virtual tunnel that uses the IPSec protocol to secure all communication that passes through it.
+This is a mode of data exchange wherein two communicating computers do not use IPsec themselves.
+Instead, the gateway that is connecting their LANs to the transit network creates a virtual tunnel.
+So, it uses the IPsec protocol to secure all communication that passes through it.

 86) What are the different technologies involved in establishing WAN links?

-Analog connections - using conventional telephone lines; Digital connections - using digital-grade telephone lines; switched connections - using multiple sets of links between sender and receiver to move data.
+- Switched connections - using multiple sets of links between the sender and receiver to move data.

 88) When troubleshooting computer network problems, what common hardware-related problems can occur?

 A large percentage of a network is made up of hardware.
-Problems in these areas can range from malfunctioning hard drives, broken NICs and even hardware startups.
-Incorrectly hardware configuration is also one of those culprits to look into.
+Problems in these areas can range from malfunctioning hard drives, broken NICs, and even hardware startups.
+Incorrect hardware configuration is also one of those culprits to look into.

-89) What can be done to fix signal attenuation problems?
+89) How can you fix signal attenuation problems?